jdagz28/personalsite/content/dataviz.md

 ---
+description: "My data visualization projects"
-title: "My Entries for TidyTuesday"
+title: My Entries for TidyTuesday
-author: "Joshua Dagoy"
-date: "2024-06-02"
+date: 31 May 2024
-output: blogdown::html_document
 ---

 [TidyTuesday](https://github.com/rfordatascience/tidytuesday/tree/master) is a weekly data project aimed at the R community, where participants work with real-world datasets.
 Below are my contributions to TidyTuesday challenges over the years.

 ## 2024